Webbslinger57/ROS2-Django-bridge/README.md

 ## Development/Contributions

-This project is in the early stages of development.
-Any Contributions are welcome.
+This project is in the early stage of development.
+Contributions are welcome and encouraged.

 ## Django-Overview